fugue/fregot/README.md

 This comes in handy when you are stepping into and over rules and want to double-check your location in the code.

+### :watch

+**You must launch the REPL with `fregot repl --watch` in order to use the `:watch` command.**

+`:watch` monitors loaded package and input files for changes and live-reloads them.
+You can also use `:watch data.package.rule` to monitor an expression, and `fregot` will automatically print an updated evaluation when loaded files are changed.

+Here's an example.
+Make sure to start the REPL with the `--watch` flag first:

+    fregot repl --watch

+Load the Rego and input files:

+    repl% :load ami_id.rego
+    Loading ami_id.rego...
+    Loaded package fregot.examples.ami_id
+    fregot.examples.ami_id% :input repl-input.json

+Then run `:watch` by itself:

+    fregot.examples.ami_id% :watch

+Now you can make changes to the Rego and/or input files and `fregot` automatically reloads them:

+    fregot.examples.ami_id%
+    Reloaded ami_id.rego

+    fregot.examples.ami_id%
+    Reloaded repl-input.json

+This allows you to evaluate expressions as you like, and they'll automatically be up-to-date.

+`:watch` also supports expressions.
+Use `:watch data.package.rule`:

+    fregot.examples.ami_id% :watch data.fregot.examples.ami_id.allow

+You can then make changes to the Rego and/or input file, and `fregot` re-evaluates the expression:

+    fregot.examples.ami_id%
+    Reloaded ami_id.rego
+    = false

+    fregot.examples.ami_id%
+    Reloaded repl-input.json
+    = true

 Example Use Case
 ----------------